shanep/cs208-p1-starter/README.md

 * Install [NodeJS](https://nodejs.org/en/download)
 * **Reboot your computer**!
 Don't skip this step!
 * Read about [terminal basics](https://code.visualstudio.com/docs/terminal/basics)

+## Task 1 - Clone this repository

+If you are reading this on Github then the first step is to clone this repository to your local computer so you can start working on the assignment!
+You can read the [offical docuemntation](https://code.visualstudio.com/docs/sourcecontrol/github#_cloning-a-repository) on how to clone a repository.
+Additionally, I have created a [Video Walkthrough](https://www.youtube.com/watch?v=fiPsHGi3Z_s) showing the process.

+Once you have the repository cloned you can move on to the next task.

 ## Task 2 - Run the Website